globbertot/speakTimePI/README.md

 # speakTimePI
-A simple python script that uses TTS to speak out the current time in greek.
+A simple python script that uses TTS to speak out the current time in *any* language.

 # Requirements
 - `espeak` or `mpg123 and an internet connection`